Make sure you register for the courses needed for graduation.

 Volunteer work looks great on scholarship applications and resumes and it can give you a high school credit.
 Volunteer for 55 hours to get a half credit.
 Volunteer for 110 hours to get a full credit.
 Fill out this form and hand it in to your guidance counsellor before you begin volunteering.

 Do you speak a language other than English fluently?
-If so, you can earn up to four high school credits.
+If so, you can earn up to four high school language credits.
 Stay tuned for announcements in the Flight Plan.